cnord/doc-gsm-devices/eng/mini/06-13-config-automation.md

 \imgcapt{img/06-13-config-automation-03.png}{Light indicator connection to the device}

-If the EW-12 expander is connected to the Nord, then the terminals "Z1" - "Z8" of the expander can be used.
 Any light indicator with a voltage of 12 V can be connected to the devices.
 The maximum current shall not exceed 250 mA.

 #### Rule setting